Brandon Patrick George: Career

 George has performed as a soloist with the Atlanta Symphony Orchestra, Albany Symphony Orchestra, American Composers Orchestra, Baltimore Symphony Orchestra, and the Orchestra of St. Luke's.
 He has appeared as guest principal flute with the Los Angeles Philharmonic, and performed with the Pittsburgh Symphony Orchestra, Orpheus Chamber Orchestra, and the International Contemporary Ensemble.

-He has collaborated with artists and ensembles including the Escher String Quartet, composer Valerie Coleman, harpist Bridget Kibbey, harpist Parker Ramsay, and with harpsichordist Mahan Esfahani on an ongoing Bach project.
+He has collaborated with artists and ensembles including the Escher String Quartet, composer Valerie Coleman, pianist Aaron Diehl, harpist Bridget Kibbey, and with harpsichordist Mahan Esfahani on an ongoing Bach project.

 In 2020 he was named, with Imani Winds, to Manhattan School of Music's inaugural roster of Artist Scholars.
 In 2021, he was part of the inaugural class of WQXR’s Artist Propulsion Lab, a program designed to advance rising artists' careers.

 On May 4 2023, George made his Lincoln Center debut as a headlining soloist with the concert program "Twofold" presenting the repertoire from his 2023 album by that name.

 Educator

 George joined the faculty of the Curtis Institute of Music in 2021.
+In 2025, he was appointed to the flute faculty at the Mannes School of Music at The New School.
 He has also taught at the Banff Centre.